cozy/cozy-stack/docs/INSTALL.md

 installed and configured, you can run the following command:

 ```
-go get -u github.com/cozy/cozy-stack
+go get github.com/cozy/cozy-stack
 ```

-This will fetch the sources in `$GOPATH/src/github.com/cozy/cozy-stack` and build a binary in `$GOPATH/bin/cozy-stack`.
+This will fetch the sources and build a binary in `$GOPATH/bin/cozy-stack`.

-Don't forget to add your `$GOPATH` to your `$PATH` in your `*rc` file so that you can execute the binary without entering its full path.
+Don't forget to add your `$GOPATH/bin` to your `$PATH` in your `*rc` file so that you can execute the binary without entering its full path.

 ```
 export PATH="$(go env GOPATH)/bin:$PATH"